AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 Chat and communication
 ~~~~~~~~~~~~~~~~~~~~~~

-- Please don't use the chat for questions: who can keep track?
+- Please don't use the steam chat for questions: who can keep track?

   - Instructors won't see
   - But you can for practical questions